Two Dimensional Diagrams

 d) The 4th item is not powered by an adapter.

-e) The razor, which is powered by a batter, is left of the watch.
+e) The razor, which is powered by a battery, is left of the watch.
 The razor is right of the stereo and the video camera.

 The question deals with the entities RSTUVW and the second dimension of A and B.